dwarvesf/playground/_memo/dwarves-radio-talk-16-run-an-effective-performance-review.md

 tags:
   - team
   - radio
+  - practice
-title: Dwarves Radio Talk 16 Run An Effective Performance Review
+title: "Dwarves Radio Talk 16: Run An Effective Performance Review"
 date: 2021-08-02
-description: null
+description: We perform bi-yearly reviews in July and January.
+The primary purpose of these reviews is to give feedback on career path advancement and recognize accomplishments.
-authors: null
+authors:
+- duy
 menu: memo
 type: null
 hide_frontmatter: false
+hide_title: false
 ---

 ### Performance Review
 We perform bi-yearly reviews in July and January.
-The primary purpose of these reviews is to **give feedback **on career path advancement and **recognize accomplishments**.
+The primary purpose of these reviews is to give feedback **on career path advancement and recognize accomplishments**.
 We follow a simple process:
 * Everyone writes up a **1-2 page summary** and sends it to the head of their team.
 * The head of your team reviews your summary and prepares their thoughts.
 He schedules a one-hour meeting to discuss.